hds/hegdenu.net/content/posts/understanding-async-await-3.md

 Once the guard is dropped, the mutex gets unlocked.

-And the guard always gets dropped.

 Except...

 (there is always an except...)

 If the thread holding the mutex guard panics.

-Then the guard doesn't get dropped.

-In Rust, this causes the Mutex to become poisoned.
+Then, when the guard is being dropped (since panics don't prevent drops), the Mutex, rather than unlocked, is _poisoned_.

 (you might have seen that mentioned in the code above)